bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 ## 0.2.
 Keep track of what you're doing

-Create a text file called `unix_exercises_FIRSTNAME_LASTNAME.txt` (replacing first and second name with yours) and keep it open in a text editor (not Word).
+Create a text file called `unix_exercises_FIRSTNAME_LASTNAME.txt` on your own computer (replacing first and second name with yours) and keep it open in a text editor (not Word).
 In there, paste the commands you use for the tasks below, e.g.